 - Holds academic positions as a Professor in Naturopathic, Complementary and Integrative Medicine at Southern Cross University and Western Sydney University.
 Undertakes clinical, laboratory and epidemiological research for the complementary medicine industry researching the pharmacology of complementary medicines.
 Over the past three decades has worked with a wide range of industry sponsors both in Australia and internationally.

-- Serves on the Medical and Scientific Advisory Board of Pharmalink International.
+- Sits on the Medical and Scientific Advisory Board of Pharmalink International.
 This company produces products from New Zealand Green Lipped Mussels.
-Receives a stipend for this activity.
+He receives a stipend for this activity.

-- Named inventor on a patent field by Pharmalink International in December 2019 which will provide a small royalty once the product named in the patent is on the market.
+- Named inventor on a patent filed by Pharmalink International in December 2019 which will provide a small royalty once the product named in the patent is on the market.

-- Senior Research Fellow, JBI, University of Adelaide.
+- Senior Research Fellow, Joanna Briggs Institute, Implementation Science, University of Adelaide.